-If you’re thinking, “why should I make sandwich bread when I could just buy a loaf at the grocery store?,” I get it.
-I used to think that way too!
-But then I started making my own bread and let me tell you: homemade white sandwich bread tastes so much better than store-bought because it’s not loaded with fillers and preservatives.
+If you’re thinking, “Why should I make sandwich bread when I could just buy a loaf at the grocery store?”
+I get it.
+I used to think that way, too!
+Then, I started making my own bread, and let me tell you: homemade white sandwich bread tastes so much better than store-bought because it’s not loaded with fillers and preservatives.

 There’s also the fact that making homemade bread is fun.
 Yes, I promise!

 Unlike quick bread recipes such as banana bread and pumpkin bread which use baking soda and baking powder as leavening ingredients, white sandwich bread is leavened with yeast.
 As a result, it requires more time in order for it to rise.

 This means that you’ll have to put some thought into the timing when you’re making this white bread recipe.
 Depending on the temperature of your home, you could need up to 4 hours for the bread to rise, plus an additional 40 to 55 minutes of baking time.

 Is it worth it?
 Oh yes, it definitely is!